The Fog: Plot

-On the eve of the centennial of the small coastal town Antonio Bay in Northern California, old Mr. Machen tells ghost stories to children by a campfire on the beach.
+On the eve of the centennial of the small coastal town of Antonio Bay in Northern California, old Mr. Machen tells ghost stories to children by a campfire on the beach.
 One story is about a clipper ship that crashed against the rocks nearby, causing all of its crew to drown after mistaking a campfire for a lighthouse while sailing through an unearthly fog.
 Machen finishes the story as midnight strikes and paranormal activity begins occurring around the town.
 Town priest, Father Patrick Malone, discovers his grandfather's diary when a stone spontaneously falls from a wall in the church, revealing a hidden cavity behind.
-The journal reveals that a century earlier, on April 21st 1880, the 6 founders of Antonio Bay (including Malone's grandfather) deliberately wrecked a clipper ship named the Elizabeth Dane, so that its wealthy, leprosy-afflicted owner Blake would not establish a leper colony nearby.
+The journal reveals that a century earlier, on April 21, 1880, the six founders of Antonio Bay, including Malone's grandfather, deliberately wrecked a clipper ship named the Elizabeth Dane, so that its wealthy, leprosy-afflicted owner, Blake, would not establish a leper colony nearby.
 The conspirators used the gold plundered from the ship to establish the town.

 Meanwhile, out at sea, a strange, glowing fog envelops a fishermen's trawler.
-The fog brings with it the Elizabeth Dane, carrying the vengeful ghosts of Blake and his crew, who kill the three fishermen.
+The fog brings with it the Elizabeth Dane, carrying the vengeful revenants of Blake and his crew, who kill the three fishermen.
 The following morning, local radio DJ Stevie Wayne is given a piece of driftwood by her son Andy, who found it on the beach.
 It is inscribed with the word "DANE".
-Stevie carries it with her to the lighthouse where she broadcasts her radio show.
-As she is listening to music on a cassette, the driftwood begins seeping water.
+Stevie carries it to the lighthouse, where she broadcasts her radio show.
+As she is listening to music on a cassette, the driftwood begins to seep water.
 As the water touches her cassette player, a man's voice is inexplicably heard on the tape, vowing revenge, and the words "6 must die" appear on the wood before it bursts into flames.
-Stevie extinguishes the fire and sees that the wood once again reads "DANE", and the tape is once again playing normally.
+Stevie extinguishes the fire and sees that the wood once again reads "DANE" and the tape is playing normally.